ElvisWang2010/WROFE-2025/README.md

 ### How the Car Moves
-When the battery supplies power, the ESC controls the amount of electricity funneled to the motor.
-The motor then converts this regulated flow of electricity into rotational motion, thereby spinning the wheels of the car.
-By adjusting the voltage and current through the ESC, we can control the car's speed and direction (forwards and backwards), allowing it to accelerate, slow down, or reverse in motion.
+When the battery provides power, the ESC manages the electricity sent to the motor.
+The motor turns this controlled flow of electricity into rotational motion, which makes the car's wheels spin.
+By changing the voltage and current through the ESC, we can control the car's speed and direction, enabling it to move forward, backward, accelerate, slow down, or reverse.

-In parallel, the servo motor is responsible for steering.
-It adjusts the angle of the front wheels through the steering system, enabling the car to turn left or right with precision.
+At the same time, the servo motor handles steering.
+It changes the angle of the front wheels through the steering system, allowing the car to turn left or right accurately.

 ---